romkatv/advent-of-code-2019/README.md

 The implementation of Intcode Computer wasn't a standalone exercise.
 Every other puzzle required participants to *run* Intcode programs on their own Intcode Virtual Machine.
 These were my favorite puzzles!
-For example, on day 7 you were given an Intcode Program (`3,8,1001,8,10,..` and so on, for about 1kB) that implements an amplifier.
+For example, on day 7 we were given an Intcode Program (`3,8,1001,8,10,..` and so on, for about 1kB) that implements an amplifier.
 In fact, it implements 5 different amplifiers!
 On start, the program asks which amplifier to use, which has to be a number between 5 and 9.
 After that it continuously reads strength of an input signal and prints the strength of the (amplified) output